datanav/docs/technical/zohocrm-wix.rst

 =======================
-Zohocrm to Wix Dataflow
+ZohoCRM to Wix Dataflow
 =======================

-Generated: 2024-03-26 14:19:08
+Generated: 2024-03-26 14:19:54

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Zohocrm to Wix.
+This technical document provides a detailed overview of the Sesam Talk data flow from ZohoCRM to Wix.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.